-Mark is skilled in dealing with matters involving; industrial disputes and their implications; drafting and advising on enterprise agreements; award interpretation and ramifications; providing advice and acting in litigious matters regarding terminations, employee discipline, unfair dismissals, adverse action claims, common law disputes, equal opportunity, discrimination and sexual harassment claims; providing advice on the effect of legislative change on businesses, award interpretation and ramifications, industrial disputes and their implications, drafting and advising on enterprise agreements, providing advice and acting in litigious matters regarding terminations, drafting and advising on employment contracts and employment audits, and employment related areas of due diligence.
+Mark is skilled in dealing with matters involving: industrial disputes and their implications; drafting and advising on enterprise agreements; award interpretation and ramifications; providing advice and acting in litigious matters regarding terminations, employee discipline, unfair dismissals, adverse action claims, common law disputes, equal opportunity, discrimination and sexual harassment claims; providing advice on the effect of legislative change on businesses; drafting and advising on employment contracts and employment audits; and employment-related areas of due diligence.

-Mark is listed in the The Best Lawyers in Australia in labour and employment law every year since 2014 and as a recommended employment lawyer in Victoria in Doyle’s Guide to the Australian Legal Profession for the last three years.
+Mark is listed in The Best Lawyers in Australia in Labour and Employment Law every year since 2014 and as a recommended employment lawyer in Victoria in Doyle's Guide to the Australian Legal Profession for the last four years.

 - Preparing submissions to the Productivity Commission inquiry into the Workplace Relations Framework on behalf of a large national industry body.

 - Advising on the impact of matters arising from the Royal Commission into Trade Union Governance and Corruption.